 For us, our leftovers needed a soul-soothing makeover that was not only packed with flavor but also weeknight friendly.
 And since the holidays tend to be busy, healthy hands-off dinners are essential for getting through the season.

-This creamy Slow Cooker Turkey Wild Rice Soup fits the bill exactly.
+This creamy Slow Cooker Turkey Wild Rice Soup fits the bill.
 It’s super simple to throw together (most of which can be prepped ahead of time), makes enough to feed a crowd or a few for the week, and is so flavorful you just might find yourself making it all winter long.

 And as creamy and luscious as this soup is, it’s also a healthy choice for dinner.
 Made with whole milk, this stew-like soup is silky-smooth without being ladened down with cream.